dignio/smsframework-clickatell/README.rst

 `Clickatell <https://www.clickatell.com/>`__ Provider for `smsframework <https://pypi.python.org/pypi/smsframework/>`__.

-You need a “Developers’ Central” Clickatell account with an HTTP API set up.
+You need a "Developers' Central" Clickatell account with an HTTP API set up.
 From the API, you need: api_id, username, password.

 Installation